-To view the available iFolders in the iFolder browser, click View Available iFolders.
+To view the available iFolders in the iFolder browser, click View and then select the View available iFolders option.

-To hide the available iFolders in the iFolder browser, click Hide Available iFolders.
+To hide the available iFolders in the iFolder browser, deselect the View Available iFolders.

-8.8 Merging iFolders
+7.8 Merging iFolders

 Merge helps you consolidate the iFolder data and minimize the data transfer between iFolder server and client.
 You can merge the content in an iFolder on the server with the content on an existing local machine folder content.